desi0302/Car_price_analysis/README.md

 ## Hypothesis and how to validate?
-* Market price distribution: Histogram/density plot to assess price concentration and skewness.
- - Hypothesis: The car market may have a concentration of models within a specific price range, with fewer budget and luxury options, which could impact market targeting and inventory planning.
-Use a histogram or density plot of car prices to visually assess the distribution shape and identify skewness.
+* Market price distribution: Most cars may fall within a mid-range price, with fewer budget and luxury options.
+Validate with a histogram or density plot to assess distribution and skewness.
-* Brand price positioning: Grouped bar charts/boxplots to compare average prices across brands.
- - Certain brands may consistently position their vehicles at higher price points, reflecting premium market strategies and brand equity.
-Compare average prices across brands using grouped bar charts and boxplots to visually identify price differences.
+* Brand price positioning: Some brands may consistently command higher prices, reflecting premium strategies.
+Validate with grouped bar charts and boxplots comparing average prices by brand.
-* Performance specs vs price: Correlation heatmap/bar chart to explore relationships between features and price.
- - Performance-related specifications (horsepower, engine size, curb weight, car width) may drive higher pricing, while higher fuel efficiency could be associated with more budget-friendly segments.
-Use a correlation heatmap and bar chart of correlation coefficients to explore relationships between numerical features and price.
+* Performance specs vs price: Features like horsepower, engine size, curb weight, and car width may drive higher prices, while fuel efficiency may lower them.
+Validate with correlation heatmaps and bar charts of feature-price relationships.
-* Segment clustering: Bubble/multivariate scatter plots to visualize premium vs economy clusters.
- - Heavier, more powerful, and less fuel-efficient vehicles may dominate the premium segment, while lighter, fuel-efficient cars may compete in the economy segment.
-Create bubble/multivariate scatter plots with curb weight, horsepower (bubble size), and highway MPG (color) against price to observe clustering patterns.
+* Segment clustering: Premium cars may be heavier, more powerful, and less fuel-efficient, while economy cars are lighter and more efficient.
+Validate with bubble/multivariate scatter plots (curb weight, horsepower, highway MPG vs price).
-* Price hierarchy: Sunburst plot to show hierarchical price structures by brand, model, and fuel type.
- - Price structures may follow a hierarchy across brand, model, and fuel type, where certain combinations are strategically positioned to target premium or economy markets.
-Build a sunburst plot to visualize pricing hierarchies and compare category averages visually.
+* Price hierarchy: Price structures may follow a hierarchy across brand, model, and fuel type, with certain combinations targeting premium or economy markets.
+Validate with a sunburst plot visualizing pricing hierarchies and category averages.

 ## Project Plan
-Project Plan
 * Data is collected, cleaned, and organized for analysis.
 * Key features are engineered and visualized to test business hypotheses.
-* Data is managed in structured folders and processed in Jupyter notebooks for reproducibility.
+* Data and analysis are managed in folders and Jupyter notebooks.
-* Visual, exploratory methods are chosen for their clarity and effectiveness in revealing patterns and supporting business decisions.
+* Visual methods are used to reveal patterns and support decisions.

 ## The rationale to map the business requirements to the Data Visualisations
 * Understand price distribution: